harini-murugesan30/sustainable-fashion-dashboard/README.md

-# Sustainable Fashion Thesis Code & Data
+# Sustainable Fashion Code & Data

 This repository contains all code and data supporting the smart and sustainable product ordering decisions.